Is Shared Ownership better than renting?

 There are some distinct advantages to buying a home through Shared Ownership as opposed to renting.
 But it’s fair to say that the reverse is also true.
 It’s really down to personal preference and your personal circumstances as to which option is best for you.

 If you’re already renting, it’s likely you will have a good understanding of the upside – and downside – of living in a rental property.
-You might also find it useful to read about the Shared Ownership pros and cons to help you to decide on your next steps.
+Reading about the Shared Ownership pros and cons will also help you to understand the potential benefits and drawbacks of Shared Ownership, so you can decide on your next steps.

 In this section: